adhihari/hariadhikari.github.io/_pages/about.md

 I sometimes work as free-lance software developer and system administrator for various IT companies.
 More info <a href="http://fi.linkedin.com/in/enricoglerean">here</a>.

-In my free time I enjoy travelling, swimming, cycling, making music, and playing with my two children.
+In my free time I enjoy travelling, swimming, cycling, making music, and playing with my two children (born 2014 &amp; 2016).